capreolina/scroll_strategist/README.md

 }
 ```

-With this input, the optimiser will then perform a [depth-first search][dfs] of
+With this input, the optimiser will then perform a [depth-first search
-the tree mentioned above.
+(DFS)][dfs] of the tree mentioned above.
 This tree is constructed in
 [memory](https://en.wikipedia.org/wiki/Computer_memory) _only as needed_, and
 subtrees that are known to be suboptimal are pruned as they are discovered.
 The
 diagrams below illustrate a (small portion of a) pruned tree: